Trayvon Martin's killer leaves Florida jail

 Governor Rick Scott appointed Angela Corey as special prosecutor.
 She charged Zimmerman on April 11.

-(Additional reporting by Greg McCune, Kevin Gray and Barbara Liston; Writing by Tom Brown; Editing by Cynthia Osterman)
+(Additional reporting by Greg McCune, Kevin Gray and Barbara Liston; Writing by Tom Brown, Editing by XXX)